lyubogeorgiev/Java-Advanced/Sets_Maps/README.md

 -

 A HashMap is used to simulate a phonebook.
 The key is the name and the value is the phone number, both stored as strings.

+Exercise 06 - Fix Emails
+-

+A LinkedHashMap is used to preserve the order at which the entries are entered.
+The key in the map is the name of the person and the value is persons' email address.
+Email addresses which are ending in "us", "uk", or "com" are not eligible to be stored in the maps, so we filter them before putting the entry to the map by using the function endsWith() which is a part of the String class.